MaartendeRuyter/pipeline-telemetry/docs/telemetry object.rst

     * - telemetry_type
       - str
       - Optional
-      - Value from predefined set of :ref:`telemetry types<Telemetry types>`.
+      - Value from predefined telemetry types.

 These 3 identifiers allow you to find and group your telemetry data for a